 - HDMI cable or 4 Pole RCA to 3.5mm Cable (HDMI works best).

 - Television or Computer Monitor- really any screen with HDMI or RCA ports

-- Wifi Dongle or Ethernet Cable (Wifi is built into the Pi 3- see wifi dongle compatible list here)
+- Wifi Dongle or Ethernet Cable (Wifi is built-in for the Pi 3/4 model - see wifi dongle compatible list here)

 - USB Keyboard and Mouse (to get things set up or you can use SSH)